burst-apps-team/burst-wiki/the-burst-api.md

 ### Properties Files

-The behavior of some API calls is affected by property settings loaded from files in the *nxt/conf* directory during Burst server intialization.
-This directory contains the *nxt-default.properties* and *logging-default.properties* files, both of which contain default property settings along with documentation.
+The behavior of some API calls is affected by property settings loaded from files in the *brs/conf* directory during Burst server intialization.
+This directory contains the *brs-default.properties* and *logging-default.properties* files, both of which contain default property settings along with documentation.
 A few of the property settings can be obtained while the server is running through the [Get Blockchain Status](the-burst-api-get-blockchain-status.md) and [Get State](the-burst-api-get-state.md) calls.

 It is recommended not to modify default properties files because they can be overwritten during software updates.
-Instead, properties in the default files can be overridden by including them in optional *nxt.properties* and *logging.properties* files in the same directory.
-For example, a *nxt.properties* file can be created with the contents:
+Instead, properties in the default files can be overridden by including them in optional *brs.properties* and *logging.properties* files in the same directory.
+For example, a *brs.properties* file can be created with the content:

-nxt.isTestnet=true
+`DEV.TestNet = yes`

-This causes the Burst server to connect to the [Testnet](testnet.md) instead of the Mainnet.
+This causes the Burst server to connect to the [TestNet](testnet.md) instead of the MainNet.

 ### Admin Password